demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 This expression was expected to have type ''T', but here has type 'bool'.
 ```

-As the compiler rightly says, we are suppose to return `EnvVarParseResult` of the provided generic target type `'T`.
+As the compiler rightly says, we are supposed to return `EnvVarParseResult` of the provided generic target type `'T`.
 But we are returning `EnvVarParseResult` with specific types `int` or `bool` or `string`.

 We know that these return types are right based on the pattern matching that we do on the shape of `'T` but the compiler doesn't know!
 It just doing its job based on the type signature that we provided